mattu25/amyloidBinderDesign/README.md

 ## Introduction and Background
 In this project we sought to design short (20-30 residue) peptide sequences that bind amyloids with high affinity.
 These sequences are to be put onto protein-like-polymers (PLP)s to enhance binding affinity.
 To do this, we sought to compare various structure and sequence design tools.

-*This project is a work in progress and there are many more experiments we want to run*
+*This project is a work in progress and we are in the process of running experiments to test ESM3 and ESM-IF*

 ## Instructions